 B) that you may refresh yourselves,

-Abraham ran to the herd and took a calf, tender and good, and gave it to a young man, who prepared it quickly ~ Exodus 18:7
+Abraham ran to the herd and took a calf, tender and good, and gave it to a young man, who prepared it quickly.

-We see here a sacrificial animal prepared here which hints at a covenant style meal prepared by someone who knew Who it was he was serving.
+We see here a sacrificial animal prepared.
+The prepared animal hints at a covenant style meal.

 The Lord called Moses and spoke to him, saying, “Speak to the people of Israel and say to them, When any one of you brings an offering to the Lord, you shall bring your offering of livestock from the herd or from the flock.
 “If his offering is a burnt offering from the herd, he shall offer a male without blemish.
-He shall bring it to the entrance of the tent of meeting, that he may be accepted before the Lord ~ Leviticus 1:1-2
+He shall bring it to the entrance of the tent of meeting, that he may be accepted before the Lord.

 Ancient Near Easterners knew the covenant protocol long before Moses recorded it in Genesis.
-In fact these patterns and practices were most likely established immediately at the fall with the animal skins God provided Adam and Eve with.
+These patterns and practices were most likely established immediately in the fall with the animal skins God provided Adam and Eve.
 Abel appears to understand how this works when he brings a firstling of the flock to the altar.

 It is at this time that the promise becomes more specific.

-The Lord said, “I will surely return to you about this time next year, and Sarah your wife shall have a son ~ Genesis 18:10
+The Lord said, “I will surely return to you about this time next year, and Sarah your wife shall have a son.

 So we see again a type of Passover with possibly unleavened bread made in haste and a sacrificial animal prepared for a meal.

-Let it also be noted, that this event is taking place in Hebron or Kiriath Arbah -the city of four.
-Recall four has to do with development of something.
-From a chiastic perspective this location is significant to our theme of passing over - through or crossing over -through, as this very place was a crossroads of two caravan routes.
+Let it also be noted that this event is taking place in Hebron or Kiriath Arbah -the city of four.
+Recall four has to do with the development of something.
+From a chiastic perspective, this location is significant to our theme of passing over through or crossing over through, as this very place was a crossroads of two caravan routes.

-In Judges chapter 6, in reference to Gideon, "the Angel of the Lord" appears to him, much as He did with Abraham.
-And we shall see the similar language and themes of a Passover being used in the text.
-The narrative begins with the familiar Judges pattern of
+In the book of Judges chapter six, as it involves Gideon, "the Angel of the Lord" appears to him, much as He did with Abraham.
+And we shall see the similar language and themes of a Passover used in the text.
+The narrative begins with a familiar pattern in the book of Judges.

-And the children of Israel did evil in the sight of the Lord ~ Judges 6:1
+And the children of Israel did evil in the sight of the Lord.

-Then their enemies oppress them and they cry out to the Lord in distress.
+The pattern goes that their enemies oppress them, and they cry out to the Lord in their distress.
 The Lord then raises up a Judge in Israel to rescue them.
-In this case it will be Gideon.
-The Lord answers their cry with this...
+In this case, it will be Gideon.
+The Lord answers their cry with the following.

-He reminded them of the Passover that allowed them to pass though the sea, as well as reminded them of how they got into this conflict in the first place.
+He reminded them of the Passover that allowed them to pass through the sea and reminded them of how they got into this conflict in the first place.
 Interesting that God told them not to "fear" the gods of the land.
-Judges 5 reveals what fearing is.
+Judges chapter five reveals how fearing is essentially worship.

-They chose new gods; then was war in the gates ~ Judges 5:8
+They chose new gods; then was war in the gates.

 Where have we seen this before?
 Recall that "The angel of the Lord" appeared to Abraham at the oaks of Mamre.
 After a discussion and questioning with this "angel of the Lord" about his ability to fulfill it, Gideon is reassured that he indeed has been chosen for this mission with the understanding that he will not be doing this in his own strength.

-And the Lord said unto him, Surely I will be with thee, and thou shalt smite the Midianites as one man ~ Judges 6:16
+And the Lord said unto him, Surely I will be with thee, and thou shalt smite the Midianites as one man.

-Gideon wants a sign concerning this and, like Abraham, he must understand with whom he is talking to when...
+Gideon wants a sign concerning this, and, like Abraham, he must understand with whom he is talking.

-Gideon went in, and made ready a kid, and unleavened cakes of an ephah of flour ~ Judges 6:19
+Gideon went in, and made ready a kid, and unleavened cakes of an ephah of flour.

-"The other side" and passing over is mentioned in relationship to the battle and the small tribes pursuit of the enemies who fled there.
+"The other side" and "passing over" are mentioned relative to the battle and the small tribe's pursuit of the enemies who fled there.
 (7:25, 8:4)